aligheshlaghi97/asynchronous-python/7. Real-World Applications/README.md

 ### WSGI and Gunicorn
 WSGI stands for web server gateway interface.
-As the [official documentation of WSGI](https://peps.python.org/pep-3333/) indicates, it is created standard interface between web servers and python applications (or frameworks).
+As the [official documentation of WSGI](https://peps.python.org/pep-3333/) indicates, it has created standard interface between web servers and python applications (or frameworks).
 By [web server](https://en.wikipedia.org/wiki/Web_server),
-we mean software and its underlying hardware that accepts requests via HTTP/HTTPS protocol.
+we mean software and its underlying hardware that accepts requests via HTTP/HTTPS protocol, e.g. Nginx and Apache.

 [Gunicorn](https://gunicorn.org/) is a Python WSGI HTTP server which is known for running Python applications synchronously by default.